IVA Mortgage Advisors.

 There are some debt charities such as StepChange, more information can be found here.

-It is certainly possible to get IVA mortgages.
+Getting a mortgage after an IVA has finished is difficult , but is certainly possible.
+An IVA will remain on your file for 6 years after the IVA has completed.
 You will need to provide extra evidence for any mortgage application and use a specialist lender.
 However, the interest rates will be higher than a standard high street mortgage.

 If your IVA is still active, then its highly likely you will not get a mortgage at all.
 Furthermore, you will need your IVA to be satisfied.
 How long the IVA has been satisfied will determine which lenders will offer an IVA mortgages.